 - Employ GPS technology

-If a car alarm seems intimidating or unnecessary, look into GPS vehicle trackers like those from Audiovox or Voxx.
-These devices plug into your vehicle’s OBDII port and connect to your smartphone to provide helpful information to you through an app or website.
+If a car alarm seems intimidating or unnecessary, look into GPS vehicle trackers like those from Trackimo or Viper.
+These devices often plug into your vehicle’s OBDII port and connect to your smartphone to provide helpful information to you through an app or website.
 And if your car’s moved without your knowledge, their GPS capabilities let you – or the police – track its whereabouts.
 You’ll typically have to register these devices and get a subscription of some sort to take advantage of GPS capabilities.
 Some subscriptions require payment; others don’t.